Reasonable Accommodations for Students with Executive Functioning Challenges

 - Teach logical frameworks, such as "If-Then" thinking, for problem-solving.

-- Encourage reflective thinking by asking students to analyze what worked and what could improve after completing tasks.
+- Encourage reflective thinking by asking students to analyze what worked and what could be improved after completing tasks.

 -